bluurryy/cargo-insert-docs/docs/cli.md

       --quiet-cargo
           Do not print cargo log messages

-  -f, --allow-dirty
+      --allow-dirty
-          Insert documentation even if an affected file is uncommitted
+          Insert documentation even if the affected file is dirty or has staged changes

+      --allow-staged
+          Insert documentation even if the affected file has staged changes

       --check
           Runs in 'check' mode